How Much Can a Small Business Make Before Paying Taxes?

 Another tax tip for small businesses is to look for tax credits you might qualify for.
 Tax credits are different from tax deductions.
 Tax credits directly reduce how much tax a business owes dollar for dollar.
 Tax deductions, on the other hand, are business expenses that decrease how much of a business’s income is taxable.
 Translation: Tax credits are worth more.

-There are a variety of tax credits available for businesses to take advantage of, ranging from providing employees paid family and medical leave, to increasing access for people with disabilities.
+There are a variety of tax credits available for businesses to take advantage of, ranging from providing employees with paid family and medical leave, to increasing access for people with disabilities.
 You can claim business tax credits by filling out the appropriate forms for the credits for which your business qualifies.

 If you’re filing as a pass-through business, it’s also key to look into any and all personal tax credits you may qualify for, such as the Child Tax Credit.